How Much Does a Roof Ridge Vent Cost in 2025?

 Box

-Box vents, also known as turtle vents, cost an average of $500 per unit to install.
+Box vents, also known as turtle vents, cost an average of $500 per unit, with installation.
 These static vents use convection to allow hot, moist air to escape.
 They're quick and easy to install, making them a budget-friendly option compared to other vent types.

 Labor

 Expect to pay between $100 and $400 in labor costs for a professional roofer to install your ridge vent.
-This fee is on top of the cost of purchasing the vent itself.
+This fee is in addition to the cost of purchasing the vent itself.

 DIY vs. Hiring a Professional Roofer

-Installing roof vents involves working at heights and requires specialized knowledge, so it's best to hire a professional roofing contractor.
+Because installation means working at height and creating a watertight seal to protect the structural integrity of your roof, hiring a professional roofing contractor is the safest choice.
 A pro can ensure correct installation, preventing costly repairs from improper work.

 How HomeAdvisor Gets Its Cost Data